 At the Welcome to iPad screen tap Get Started.

 You are now presented with the iOS8 desktop.
 Notice the additional icons such as Tips and Podcasts.

 To confirm you have the latest iOS update, tap: Settings > General > Software Update.

 If your device has the latest iOS version installed, the following message is displayed.

 If you don't have the latest version installed, your iPad performs a check by accessing iTunes and comparing the latest version to the one you currently have installed, and the process above begins again.

 See!
 Told you the iPad update process is a straightforward task.
 Although these iPad update tutorials focus on iOS 7 and iOS 8, the update process remains roughly the same.

-Therefore if you are reading this and Apple have released iOS 9 or even 10, the chances are either tutorial can help navigate you through the update process.
+Therefore, if you are reading this and Apple have released further iOS updates, the chances are either tutorial can help navigate you through the update process.

 As with the update to iOS 7, the following checks are recommended: